BRAID SNAKE PLANTS

 6. Starting from your right, grab 2 stems together and wrap over center 2 stems.
 Hold securely with both hands.

-7. Next, take the 2 stems on the right and wrap over the center 2 stems.
+7. Next, take the 2 stems on the left and wrap over the center 2 stems.
 Hold securely, not too tight to damage the plant.

 8. REPEAT these steps for as long as the length of the stems.